mcalmette/VectorClass/README.md

 ```

 ## About this project
-The vector is an abstract data type of an ordered list of items.
+The vector is an abstract data type of an ordered list of items which automatically resizes itself.
 The vector class uses a key-value template with the typename definition.
 The vector class implements these functions:
 - add
 - remove
 - find